Cardiff Sixth Form College

-Cardiff Sixth Form College, abbreviated to CSFC, is an independent mixed education sixth form college in Cardiff, Wales for 15- to 19-year-olds.
-The college is owned by Dukes Education.
+Cardiff Sixth Form College, colloquially abbreviated as CSFC, is a private boarding school with campuses in Cardiff and Cambridge.
+CSFC has ranked number one in league tables published by The Times and The Telegraph for four consecutive years, and number one in the UK for A-level results for 12 out of the past 13 years.

+The college also has a history of success in NASA engineering competitions and a notable legacy within the UK's debate scene.

 History

 The college was established in 2004 as the Cardiff Centre of Excellence (CCOEX), and was originally intended as a private tutorial centre which met regularly in a local church.
 By 2008, it had become a private company limited by guarantee and had moved to a residential house on 97 Newport Road.
 In 2012, it was renamed the Cardiff Sixth Form College, and the college moved to its present site at Trinity Court.
+In 2017, the college was acquired by Dukes Education, becoming part of their group of schools.

 New development

 In 2021, the college revealed plans to redevelop Merchant Place in Bute Place and Cory's Building in Bute Street and a new building at the rear.
 Both Merchant Place and Cory's Building are Grade II listed buildings and form an L shape.